Skip to the main content

 That is the song they sing so well

-So good-bye to texas university
+So goodbye to texas university

 Chig-gar-roo-gar-rem

-Rough Tough!
-Real Stuff!
+Rough tough!
+Real stuff!
 Texas A&M!

-The Spirit of Aggieland
+'The Spirit of Aggieland'

-The Spirit of Aggieland is the alma mater of Texas A&M, originally written as a poem in 1925 by Marvin Mimms, Class of 1926.
+"The Spirit of Aggieland" is our university's anthem.
+It was originally written as a poem in 1925 by Marvin Mimms, Class of 1926.
 The music was authored by Col. Richard Dunn, director of the Fightin’ Texas Aggie Band.
-The song was composed to be more somber in contract to The Aggie War Hymn so it could be played at ceremonies like Muster.
-The Spirit of Aggieland was performed for the first time at a 1925 Midnight Yell.
+The song was composed to be more somber than the "Aggie War Hymn" so it could be played at ceremonies like Muster.
+"The Spirit of Aggieland" was performed for the first time at a 1925 Midnight Yell.

-Listen to The Spirit of Aggieland
+Listen to 'The Spirit of Aggieland'

-Download The Spirit of Aggieland (MP3)
+Download 'The Spirit of Aggieland' (MP3)

 Some may boast of prowess bold